TritonDataCenter/minecrab/README.md

 * [Minecraft Overviewer](https://github.com/overviewer/Minecraft-Overviewer) - The renderer we use.
 * [aboron/minecraft-smartos-smf](https://github.com/aboron/minecraft-smartos-smf) - Used as the basis for running
   the minecraft server.
+* [Minecraft](https://minecraft.net) is a lovingly used registered trademark of and is Copyright 2009-2013 by Mojang / Notch

 ## Notes